How to Configure a Cisco Router in GNS3 Basically

 ISTANBUL#

-Remember to share the password you have created with only those authorized to configure the network.
+Remember to give the password you made only to people allowed to set up the network.

 Preventing Unauthorized Access to the Router